Thomas Marks

 I did my Ph.D. work in the University of Michigan’s Plasmadynamics and Electric Propulsion Laboratory (PEPL) where I focused on the development and evaluation of closure models for anomalous electron transport in Hall effect thrusters.

-If that all sounds jargony, take a look at this short educational video I made about my research!
+Here’s a short video I made about my Ph.D. research.